Property Valuation Tips: Real Estate Investing

 Not all real estate valuation is created equal.
 Most commonly, value refers to "fair market value" outlined above.
 However, different types of buyers and sales methods can produce other types of values:

 - Value-in-use is the value of a specific use of a property to a specific owner.
-For example, if a property is currently used as short-term vacation rental property by a small business, its value-in-use is based on their revenue and may be different from the fair market value that a homebuyer would be willing to pay.
+For example, if a property is currently used as short-term vacation rental property by a small business, its value-in-use is based on its revenue and may be different from the fair market value that a homebuyer would be willing to pay.

-Who evaluates properties and how much do valuations cost?
+Who evaluates properties, and how much do valuations cost?

-- Home Inspector: Upon signing a contract with a seller, the buyer typically orders a home inspection and an appraisal.
-Home inspections are extremely thorough and often takes several hours to complete.
-The home inspector evaluates the building’s structure, foundation, roof, mechanical systems, wiring, and functional age.
 Home inspections range in cost from $300-450, depending on the size of the home.
 Buyers use this information to confirm that the property is in the condition they expected when they made their offer.
 Obviously, a home’s condition affects its value, and if the home inspection reveals a major structural problem in the foundation, then the property’s value will reflect the needed repairs.
 Read up on additional ways to make the most of a home inspection here.

-- Appraiser: Ideally, the home inspection should be performed before the house appraisal, so the appraiser can review the home inspection report and take it into account when forming the property valuation.
+Ideally, the home inspection should be performed before the house appraisal, so the appraiser can review the home inspection report and take it into account when forming the property valuation.
 The typical cost for a house appraisal ranges between $300-400.
-While the home inspector’s job is to assess the condition of the property and any needed repairs, the appraiser’s job is to estimate its value using one of three valuation methods below.
+While the home inspector’s job is to assess the condition of the property and any needed repairs, the appraiser’s job is to estimate its value using one of the three valuation methods below.

 3 Real estate valuation methods